Founder, Co-Owner & Lead Engineer

 Andy's been a Colligo Dux convert since the early days, rigging his yawl Arcturus in 2009 with synthetics.
 He and his wife Mia Karlsson crossed the Atlantic in 2011 on Arcturus, making the first-ever ocean crossing of a monohull rigged with Dux.
 Andy & Mia wrote several articles for SAIL magazine about the trip and how the rigging performed.

 Andy officially joined the Colligo team in summer 2015, redesigning the website and initially helping with marketing and promotion.
 Andy also is integral to testing our hardware in the field, sailing 3-4 months a year on his S&S Swan 48 Isbjorn.
 Through Andy's own business at 59-north.com, he and Mia offer ocean passages to paying crew.

-Manuel and Phil are technicians that are responsible for the assembly of furlers, standing rigging, ELHF systems, and torque lines, along with prototype building.
+Our Technicians are responsible for the assembly of furlers, standing rigging, ELHF systems, and torque lines, along with prototype building.
 They are the "behind the scenes" men that ensure Colligo Marine's products remain high quality, long lasting, and precision-made products.

 Ali helps with the Colligo Marine shop.
 She does customer orders, machining custom parts, prototyping, and some splicing.